ENG517/Procedure/soetebierl/p-stardew-valley-plant-and-harvest-crops.md

    <img src="assets\images\screenshots\pierre-store-and-counter.png" alt="A side-by side view of Pierre's general store from the outside, and inside" style="width: 700px">

 2. Approach Pierre.
 3. From across the counter, right click on Pierre to bring up his shop catalogue.
+If you approach Pierre from the same side of the counter, you will start a dialogue, or give him a gift rather than accessing the shop catalogue.

 4. Scroll to find and select the plants you wish to grow.